oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

  1. Separate the SD-JWT and the Disclosures in the Combined Format for Issuance.
  2. Hash all of the Disclosures separately.
- 3. Find the places in the SD-JWT where the digests of the Disclosures are included.
-If any of the digests cannot be found in the SD-JWT, the Holder MUST reject the SD-JWT.
+ 3. Find the places in the SD-JWT where the digests of the Disclosures are included and decode the respective plaintext values from the Disclosures at the appropriate places.
+The processing MUST take into account that digests might not be included directly in the SD-JWT, but in other Disclosures.
+If any of the digests cannot be found, the Holder MUST reject the SD-JWT.
- 4. Decode Disclosures and obtain plaintext of the claim values.

 It is up to the Holder how to maintain the mapping between the Disclosures and the plaintext claim values to be able to display them to the End-User when needed.